Table of Contents

 401k audit requirements

-401k audit requirements are now based on the plan’s fund balance as of the first day of the plan year.
-Account balances must be reported on a new section of Form 5500.
+401k audit requirements are now based on the number of participants with account balances as of the first day of the plan year, rather than the total number of eligible employees.

 New Audit Thresholds

-Plans with an account balance of 100% or more on the first day of the year generally require a 401k audit.
-These types of funds are used for plan contributors and former employees.
+Plans with 100 or more participants with account balances on the first day of the plan year generally require a 401k audit and must file Form 5500 with audited financial statements.

 Impact on Projects